 A TD, thesis and dissertation research credit, is assigned to courses 7990 Research and Thesis and 8990 Research and Dissertation.

-A grade of IP (In Progress) is used by professional programs, specifically Pharmacy, Veterinary Medicine, and Professional Flight Management degree programs, and any other degree program designated as a “professional programs” by the university, where completion of courses within that program may extend beyond the end of a regular term.
+A grade of IP (In Progress) is used by professional programs, specifically Pharmacy, Veterinary Medicine, and any other degree program designated as a “professional programs” by the university, where completion of courses within that program may extend beyond the end of a regular term.
 Students who are making progress toward completion of their work, but have not completed all course requirements may receive the IP grade.
 The IP grade is not calculated in the GPA until the grade is cleared.
 An IP grade must become a grade of A, B, C, or D within one year from the end of the term the IP grade was awarded or the IP grade will become an “F”.

 Grades of SA and SN may be assigned in certain specialized classes in which progress to the next level of a program depends on performance in the class.
 In such cases, a grade of SA in a particular course may be required for advancement.
 A grade of SN will give the student appropriate earned credit, but will not allow the student to advance in that program.

 An NR (no grade reported) is assigned systematically when the instructor does not assign a letter grade.
 Grades of NR should be cleared as soon as the faculty member can submit final grades on the Incomplete Grade Memorandum of Understanding Form to the Office of the Registrar; in any case, grades of NR should be cleared by no later than four weeks from the final grade deadline of the previous semester.